DalmoMendonca/parables/README.md

 2. Make a POST request to `/api/generate-notes` with `{ "parableId": "1" }`
 3. This will generate 7 interpretations using GPT-4

-### 6. Deploy to Vercel
+### 6. Deploy to Netlify

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to Netlify
-3. Add your environment variables in Vercel dashboard
+3. Add your environment variables in Netlify dashboard
 4. Deploy!

 ## Adding More Parables